-Have You Been to Review Services?
+Have the Issues in the Application Been at Review Services?

 Resolving pay equity disputes has two steps: investigative and adjudicative.
-As the first step, a Review Officer of the Pay Equity Office investigates your complaint and, where possible, assists you to settle it.
+As the first step, a Review Officer of the Pay Equity Office investigates a complaint and, where possible, assists the parties to settle it.
 The Review Services process is very important to the Pay Equity Act.
-Consequently, you must complete that step before the Tribunal will adjudicate your dispute.
+Consequently, it must be completed before the Tribunal will adjudicate the dispute.

-First ask whether your Application fits into one of the following categories.
-You may apply to the Tribunal for a hearing:
+In responding to the Application first ask whether the Application fits into one of the following categories:

-- to confirm, vary or revoke an order of a Review Officer; - if you have received a ss.23(2) notice that the Review Officer cannot effect a settlement and will not be making an order; - if a Review Officer has refused to deal with your complaint for the reasons contained in ss.23(3) of the Act;
+- seeks to confirm, vary or revoke an order of a Review Officer; - the Review Officer has issued a ss.23(2) notice; - the Review Officer has refused to deal with a complaint for the reasons contained in ss.23(3) of the Act;

-- where there is a complaint that a party has breached a settlement made in accordance with the provisions of s.25.1 of the Act; - for the Tribunal's consent to prosecute in accordance with s.
-26 of the Act; or, - if the Review Services process is exhausted and no Order has issued.
+- there is a complaint that a party has breached a settlement made in accordance with the provisions of s.25.1 of the Act; - seeks the Tribunal's consent to prosecute in accordance with s.
+26 of the Act; or, - the Review Services process is exhausted and no Order has issued.